 Now, let’s go back to Amazon.
 If people can’t wait for Amazon to deliver the response time they expect, what do you think it would happen to less known brands or start-ups?

-So, who is to blame for the slow site speed, which can quickly get your business into trouble?
+So, who's to blame for slow site speed which can quickly get your business into trouble?
 There’s more than one possible reason.

-Sometimes, a stunning web design comes with a heavy slow speed price to pay.
-Too many widgets and plugins can seriously heart your website’s loading speed.
+- Fancy Features - Sometimes, a stunning web design comes with a heavy slow speed price to pay.
+Too many widgets and plugins can seriously harm your website’s loading speed.

 - Poor coding associated with WordPress plugins